abhishekarya1/DSA-2k23/arrays.md

 - typical hashmap approach
 - optimal - mark with negative approach; same as above ques
 - optimal - swap approach; same as above ques

+**Contains Duplicate at atmost distance k**: [link](https://leetcode.com/problems/contains-duplicate-ii/)
+- optimal - track last index in `hash[]` and if its the second time we're seeing the element, calc delta and compare with `k`

+**Find All Duplicates in an Array**: since multiple are missing, and multiple are repeating, we can't use sum or xor here. [link](https://leetcode.com/problems/find-all-duplicates-in-an-array/solutions/4595812/o-n-time-o-1-space-optimal-approach-using-marking-negative-technique-c/)
+- optimal - marking with `-1` approach (use `abs()` and 1-based indexing) - if element is already marked, then its a duplicate

+PATTERN: If there are multiple elements repeating and missing, sum or xor may not be applicable.
+We can use indices as hashmap!
+Since numbers are `[1 - n]` and indices are `[0 - n-1]`, convert to 1-based indexing and if only positives are there use negative marking technique, otherwise use swap technique.